 There’s a lot of food I can’t eat.
 I’m a coeliac so that’s no gluten.
 I’m lactose intolerant so no dairy.
 And my most recent diagnosis is IBS so I’ve gone low FODMAP too.
 When you look at the list of foods that I can’t eat then you will start to wonder what I live on.

-Here is how I have learnt to eat healthy food, whilst living frugally, that not only I enjoy but the whole family too.
+Here is how I have learnt to eat healthy, affordable food that not only I enjoy but the whole family too.

 Can’t read it now?
 Pin it for later!